Support our work by becoming our Patron! Learn More

 These are ruched fabrics trimmed with gathers.

-Commonly use for banquet halls, lobby or coffee shops with a large window.
+Commonly used for banquet halls, lobbies, or coffee shops with a large window.

 It may be used partially raised and when fully raised such type of blinds form a decorative pelmet.